tusharts/Real-TimeCryptoTrendsAnalysis/README.md

-# Cryptocurrency Data Analysis Project
+# Real-Time Crypto Trends Analysis
 Explore cryptocurrency price trends with this Python script.
 Fetches data from CoinMarketCap API, analyzes trends, and visualizes insights using Pandas and seaborn.
 Stay informed about cryptocurrency market dynamics!
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------